-The primary performance drivers for the Company are the identification and acquisition of projects which demonstrate potential for near-term diamond production with low costs and high diamond yields, the successful transition of these projects to full scale production, the current and future rough diamond market prices as a function of the predicted inability of the world's current diamond producing mines to meet future world-wide demand, and the establishment of strategic relationships with reputable purchasing entities of rough diamonds serving the global markets.
+The primary performance drivers for the Company are the identification and acquisition of projects which demonstrate potential for near-term diamond production with suitable costs and diamond yields, the successful transition of these projects to full scale production, current and future rough diamond market prices, and the establishment of strategic relationships with reputable purchasing entities of rough diamonds serving the global markets.

 Trade publications and industry experts widely reported a trend of steadily increasing rough diamond prices into the early part of 2008.
 During that period, demand continued to grow and experts predicted that demand would soon exceed available supply due to the fact existing sources were reaching the later stages of their project lives.
-Additionally, no new large kimberlite discoveries have been made for many years which demonstrate the ability to supply the projected increases in demand.
+Additionally, no new large kimberlite discoveries had been made for many years which demonstrate the ability to supply these projected increases in demand.
 The onset of the global financial crisis in 2008 and 2009 had a profound effect on the world economy including the diamond market.
-At that time. analysts, industry experts, and trade publications reported a softening of diamond prices and short-term demand.
+At that time, analysts, industry experts, and trade publications reported a softening of diamond prices and short-term demand.
 Despite the expected decline in the United States market, industry experts anticipated increasing demand in the future from the vast emerging markets of China, India, and the Middle East.
-As of mid-2009 rough diamond prices began to recover, and by early 2010 that recovery began to approach, and by some reports exceed, the previous all-time highs experienced in 2008 prior to the global financial crisis.
-This trend of steadily increasing rough diamond prices has largely continued, and by the mid part of 2011, various sources were reporting rough diamonds prices in excess of the 2008 pre-crisis highs.
-These highs have been followed by some periods of weakening of prices as an estimated result of overall market instability and access to funding in the cutting and polishing sector; however industry experts widely report a continuing trend of increasing rough diamond prices as a whole over the longer-term due to the various pre-financial crisis factors previously outlined, all of which remain relevant today.
+As of mid-2009 rough diamond prices began to recover, and by early 2010 that recovery began to approach the previous all-time highs experienced in 2008 prior to the global financial crisis.
+This trend of steadily increasing rough diamond prices largely continued, and by the mid part of 2011 various sources were reporting rough diamond prices in excess of the 2008 pre-crisis highs.
+These highs were followed by recent periods of weakening of prices in 2015/16, however various industry experts believe the recent weaknesses are potentially at, or near the bottom of this cycle, and a potential return to the trend of increasing rough diamond prices over the long-term due to the various pre-financial crisis factors previously outlined, all of which remain relevant today.
 Readers are cautioned that any significant and sustained decrease in the market prices for rough diamonds could have a material adverse effect on the Company's performance and results from operations.

-As of March 31, 2015 the Company's principal assets were the following: (i) a 70% majority interest in DMI Minerals South Africa (Pty) Ltd., which the Company used to acquire the Krone-Endora at Venetia project from De Beers Consolidated Mines Limited, (ii) a 100% interest in DMI Diamonds South Arica (Pty) Ltd., an entity which serves as the Company's main corporate entity to support its South African projects, operations, initial exploration efforts, and the initial evaluation of all future projects, (iii) an 85% interest in So Ver Mine (Pty) Ltd., a private South African company which owns the land and mining rights (subject to the completion of the pending sale transaction) to an area on which it previously operated a diamond tailings processing operation near the town of Kimberley, South Africa.
-Below are brief descriptions of each of these assets, and their current status.
+As of June 30, 2016 the Company's principal assets were the following: (i) a 70% majority interest in DMI Minerals South Africa (Pty) Ltd., which the Company used to acquire the Krone-Endora at Venetia project from De Beers Consolidated Mines Limited, (ii) a 100% interest in DMI Diamonds South Arica (Pty) Ltd., an entity which serves as the Company's main corporate entity to support its South African projects, operations, initial exploration efforts, and the evaluation of all future projects.
+Below are brief descriptions of each of these assets.